jpalumickas/mailerlite-ruby/README.md

 ## License

-The package is available as open source under the terms of the [MIT License][license].
+The gem is available as open source under the terms of the [MIT License][license].

 [rubygems]: https://rubygems.org/gems/mailerlite
 [codecov]: https://codecov.io/gh/jpalumickas/mailerlite-ruby